 With the stage uplighting on [1], cautiously move the knife towards the specimen, continually adjusting the knife's lateral angle, specimen tilt, and specimen rotation by adjusting the relevant knobs until the block face is aligned to the knife's edge [2].

+Talent turning off stage downlighting

-Talent turning on the stage uplighting.
+Talent turning on stage uplighting.

-Talent moving the knife towards the specimen and adjusting the knobs until the block face is aligned to the knife's edge with the stage uplighting on.
+Talent zoom into block face and aligning the knife to the block.
+Moving the sample up and down, bringing the knife towards the specimen and adjusting the alignment until the block face is aligned to the knife's edge.

-Turn off the stage uplighting [1]; turn on the stage downlighting [2]; set the top and bottom of the cutting window of the specimen arm [3]; and leave the specimen just below the knife-edge [4].
-Fill the knife boat with clean double distilled water [5] and ensure the water surface is level with the knife's edge and slightly concave [6].
+Set the top and bottom of the cutting window of the specimen arm [1]; and leave the specimen just below the knife-edge [2].
+Fill the knife boat with clean double distilled water [3] and ensure the water surface is level with the knife's edge and slightly concave [4].
+Then start cutting sections [5].

-Talent turning off the stage uplighting.

-Talent turning on the stage downlighting.

 Talent setting the top and bottom of the cutting window of the specimen arm.

 Talent placing the specimen below the knife-edge.

-Talent filling the knife boat with clean double distilled water.
+Talent filling the knife boat with clean double distilled waterand turn on stage downlighting.

 The water surface is level with the knife's edge and slightly concave.

+Start cutting sections.

 Stop the cutting just after the sample has passed the knife's edge [1].
-Using an eyelash in each hand, gently break the ribbon into smaller ribbons that can fit in the length of the slot grid [2].
-Make a note of their relative positions within the sample [3].
+Use an empty slot grid to estimate the number of sections to collect on each grid [2].
+Using an eyelash in each hand, gently break the ribbon into smaller ribbons that can fit in the length of the slot grid [3].
+Make a mental note of their relative positions within the sample.

 Talent stopping the cutting after the sample has passed the knife's edge.

+Talent using an empty slot grid to assess the number of sections on each grid.

 Talent breaking the ribbon into smaller ribbons using an eyelash in each hand.

-Talent making a note of their relative positions within the sample

 Using a glass applicator rod, hover a drop of chloroform over the sections to flatten them out [1].
 Pick up the first empty slot grid with the first numbered forceps [2] and gently dip it in the Triton X-100 (pronounce as "Triton-X-hundred") [3], and then two times in the distilled water [4].

 Talent hovering a drop of chloroform over the sections with a glass applicator rod.